Lawrence C. Wroth: Author

+Essays Honoring Lawrence C. Wroth was published by the Library of Congress in 1951.
+His last book, published in 1970, The voyages of Giovanni da Verrazzano, 1524-1528, was also a biography.

+Librarian

 In addition to writing, Wroth had a parallel career as a librarian.
 He worked at the Maryland Diocesan Library in Baltimore from 1905 to 1912 before becoming assistant librarian at Baltimore's Enoch Pratt Free Library from 1912 to 1923.
 While at Brown University in Providence, Rhode Island, Wroth served as librarian of the John Carter Brown Library for 35 years (1924 — 1957), and held a university post as Research Professor of American History (1932–1965).